Halford Capital

 2. Time in Business

 Businesses operating for 2+ years get better rates because they have a track record.
-Startups and businesses under 1 year pay a premium for the added risk, or they are limited to products that price risk differently (like revenue-based financing).
+Startups and businesses under a year pay a premium for the added risk, or they are limited to products that price risk differently (like revenue-based financing).

 3. Annual Revenue and Cash Flow